rks101/rks101/README.md

 ### Namaste :pray:
 <!--🌱 All repositories with my profile and the content within are curated by me.    -->

-✨ Share, cite, or reference ✨ these pages.
+✨ You can share, cite, or reference these pages.

-For any errors, oversight, or obsolete references, 💬 please let me know to improve the content.
+🌱 For any errors, oversight, or obsolete references, 💬 please let me know to improve the content.

 > _“I don’t know what’s the matter with people: they don’t learn by understanding; they learn by some other way—by rote or something.
 Their knowledge is so fragile!”_
 — Richard Feynman